 Many factors in our society have trained men to hide their emotions and try to tough out any feelings of sadness.
 Unfortunately, that approach couldn’t be more unhealthy when it comes to male depression.
 It’s a serious medical condition and it’s important to learn the signs—and what actions to take—if you or someone you know exhibits symptoms.

-Signs and symptoms of male depression
+What are the signs and symptoms of depression in males?

 Depression signs and symptoms can differ in men and women.
 For example, men are more likely to use unhealthy coping strategies like working or drinking too much to mask more serious issues.
 It’s unclear why men and women experience depression differently, however, it likely involves factors like brain chemistry, hormones and life experiences.

 Despite the differences in how males and females experience depression, there are some similarities.
 Both men and women with depression may: